a11n/babbq-slides/README.md

 Presented at [BABBQ Amsterdam](http://babbq.nl) on November 12, 2015.

+Every Android Developer is using it all the time: Lint.
+It's deeply integrated into Android Studio and features more than 200 default checks.
+It's possible to extend this powerful tool, but how?

+This talk is a comprehensive summary on how to write, test and operate custom Lint rules.

 ## How to view?

 Find a dynamic version (with animation, ...) of the slides [here](http://a11n.github.io/babbq-slides).